-Israel is stuck with huge amounts of office space – Government plans to convert some of it into residential real estate
+Stuck with huge amounts of office space – Government plans to convert some of it into residential real estate in Israel

 Vast construction of huge office towers in central Israel over the past few years has resulted in excess supply in areas that, currently, no one needs.
-The government is initiating a move to convert large-scale office space into apartments; however, the plan has received widespread criticism by local municipalities.
+The government is initiating a move to convert large-scale office space into residential real estate in Israel; however, the plan has received widespread criticism by local municipalities.

 Record numbers of office space currently under construction